 Memory Management in Geospatial Extensions

 Memory management in Python geospatial extensions requires strict boundary enforcement between the interpreter’s garbage collector and the native heap allocations managed by C/C++ libraries like GDAL, PROJ, and GEOS.
-While the broader Geospatial C-Extension Fundamentals & ABI Architecture pillar establishes interface contracts, symbol visibility, and cross-platform linking strategies, this cluster isolates allocation lifecycles, pointer ownership transfer, and CI-driven leak validation.
-Unlike sibling topics that address C-API vs CPython ABI Compatibility or Vendoring PROJ and GDAL vs System Libraries, this guide focuses exclusively on deterministic teardown, native heap tracking, and wheel-build pipeline validation for production distributions.
+This guide sits under the Geospatial C-Extension Fundamentals & ABI Architecture reference, which establishes interface contracts, symbol visibility, and cross-platform linking; here the focus narrows to allocation lifecycles, pointer ownership transfer, and CI-driven leak validation.
+Where C-API vs CPython ABI Compatibility governs which symbols a wheel may import and Vendoring PROJ and GDAL vs System Libraries governs which allocator arena those symbols resolve into, this page covers deterministic teardown, native heap tracking, and wheel-build pipeline validation.
+It targets CPython 3.9–3.12, GDAL 3.6–3.9, PROJ 9.2+, GEOS 3.11+, cibuildwheel 2.16+, auditwheel 6.x, delocate 0.11+, and valgrind 3.19+.

 static void capsule_destructor(PyObject *capsule) {